Early Learning

 • Disproportionality in Subsidy Enrollment

-From 2017 to 2021, subsidized child care programs have enrolled between 27 - 42 percent of the income-eligible population of children under 5 years of age in Washington State.
-Across the years, Asian/Pacific Islander children have received subsidies at over three times the rate that they are represented in the eligible population.
-Black/African American children have been slightly over-represented, while other groups have been consistently under-represented to varying degrees.
-Hispanic/Latino children have been especially under-represented, with only 10% of eligible Hispanic/Latino children receiving subsidies in 2021.
+From 2016 to 2021, subsidized child care programs have enrolled between 27 - 42 percent of the income-eligible population of children under 5 years of age in Washington State.
+Black/African American children have been consistently over-represented, while other groups have, in most years, been slightly under-represented to varying degrees.

 • Disproportionality in ECEAP Enrollment

 Each year, around 15,000 children are enrolled in Washington's Early Childhood Education Assistance Program (ECEAP).
 DCYF tracks disproportionality in ECEAP enrollment using a Disproportionality Ratio.
 A disproportionality ratio of 1.0 would indicate that children of that race/ethnicity are enrolled in ECEAP at the same rate they exist in the underlying income-eligible population.
-For the past few years, Asian/Pacific Islander children have been enrolled in ECEAP at close to twice the rate that they are represented in the eligible population.
-Black/African American children have been slightly over-represented, while other groups have been consistently under-represented to varying degrees.
+For the past few years, Black/African American children have been slightly over-represented in ECEAP enrollment, while American Indian/Alaska Native children have been slightly under-represented.

 • Licensed Capacity